manuel-guilbault/manuel-guilbault.github.io/_post_drafts/Adding-deep-linking-support-to-Azure-Functions-based-Aurelia-app.md

 ```

 This file states that the function will be triggered when the Functions app receives a GET request to
 any path.
-The function will be passed the HTTP request to its `request` parameter, and will have the
+The function will receive the HTTP request as its `request` parameter, and will have the
 request path available as the `path` context variable.

 In `azure/functions-app/proxy/index.js`, put the following code: